-This new wearable started initially as an Indigogo project and has very recently hit the market.
+This new wearable started as an Indigogo project and has recently hit the market.
 We do not doubt that it will become a great success even though the market is still not as renowned as the more established brand.

 The BPDoctor also allows recording your activity level, sleep cycles, and Heart Rate Variability.
 Made in China, like most of its competitors, the YHE BP Doctor app. is very close to the one developed by Huawei, which is intuitive and functional.

 We regret that the associated app doesn’t yet allow synchronizing the results with Apple Health and that merging the workout data from other apps is impossible.
 The software still has room for some improvements, but overall, the YHE BPDoctor is an excellent BP smartwatch that can shake the current ranking of our favorite devices.

 - Inflatable cuff technology